* Dassault proposal described as uncompetitive

 By Reed Stevenson and Praveen Menon

-DUBAI, Nov 16 (Reuters) - A long-awaited French deal for Dassault to sell at least 60 Rafale warplanes to the United Arab Emirates hit a new snag on Wednesday when the Arab country’s crown prince said proposed terms were “uncompetitive and unworkable”.
+DUBAI, Nov 16 (Reuters) - A long-awaited French deal for Dassault to sell at least 60 Rafale fighter jets worth an estimated $10 billion to the United Arab Emirates hit a new snag on Wednesday when it said proposed terms were “uncompetitive and unworkable.”

 “Regrettably Dassault seem unaware that all the diplomatic and political will in the world cannot overcome uncompetitive and unworkable commercial terms,” he said.

-A government source close to the deal blamed the current impasse on the “arrogance” of Dassault, despite French military officials saying they were confident about securing a deal and hopes of finalising the sale at the Dubai Air Show.
+A UAE government source close to the deal blamed the current impasse on the “arrogance” of the planemaker, despite French military officials saying they were confident about securing a deal and hopes of finalising the sale at the Dubai Air Show.

 “There is a shared frustration in both the UAE and French leaderships at the apparent arrogance of Dassault,” the source said.